• Skip to main content

 1) Breathe new life into a failing product or service.

-If you have a product or service which you are thinking about dropping because it requires too much marketing leaving little or no profit, consider using celebrity to not only create new interest and excitement in consumers but also to capture attention much quicker so that you’ll require less marketing.
+If you have a product or service that you are considering dropping because it requires too much marketing, leaving little or no profit, consider using a celebrity to create new interest and excitement in consumers and capture attention much quicker so that you’ll require less marketing.

 2) Cross over into a new audience segment.

-If you are looking to crossover into a new audience segment, consider teaming up with a celebrity that appeals to that new segment.
+If you want to crossover into a new audience segment, consider teaming up with a celebrity that appeals to that new segment.

 Many companies are finding gold by crossing over to market their products and services in the Hispanic market.

-ConAgra has been successful in using Hispanic celebrity chef George Duran a national spokesperson for its Hunt’s brand to generate great results in this market.
+ConAgra has successfully used Hispanic celebrity chef George Duran, a national spokesperson for its Hunt’s brand, to generate great results in this market.

 3) Position your brand and convince people to try it.

-Using a local celebrity with a good reputation that falls within your customer demographics may convince consumers to try your brand.
+Using a local celebrity with a good reputation within your customer demographics may convince consumers to try your brand.

 A local Harley Davidson dealership in north Florida teamed up with radio station disc jockeys they knew rode Harleys.

-Over the years, they built up events and business, getting a lot of free publicity from the DJ’s who would talk about the rides they took on their Harley Davidson Motorcycles.
+Over the years, they built up events and businesses, getting a lot of free publicity from the DJs who would talk about the rides they took on their Harley Davidson Motorcycles.

 4) Build up Awareness.